-During construction, temporary full closures of SR-56 would be required for falsework construction.
 In order to reduce potential construction-related traffic conflicts, detours, and delays associated with construction activities, a Traffic Management Plan would be implemented.
+During construction, Temporary full closures of the SR-56 freeway and bike path would be required for falsework construction.
+The full closures of the SR-56 freeway would occur at night to avoid disrupting commuter traffic.
+In order to reduce potential construction-related traffic conflicts, detours, and delays associated with construction activities, a Traffic Management Plan would be implemented.
 All staging would occur within the right-of-way.
+Temporary construction easements within the landscaped areas adjacent to Torrey Meadows Drive will be needed during the construction phase.
 Right-of-way acquisitions would consist of construction easements within the landscaped areas adjacent to Torrey Meadows Drive.
 Following the completion of construction activities, highway planting impacted as a result of construction would be replaced within Caltrans's right-of-way.
 Streetscape and median landscaping would be replaced within the City's right-of-way continuing existing themes and plant palettes consistent with City guidelines.

 When the project is ready for construction, the City of San Diego and Caltrans will enter into a cooperative agreement to provide construction funding and construction oversight funds to Caltrans to complete the project.
-This project is being funded by the City's Facilities Benefit Assessment (FBA) fund.
+This project is being funded primarily by the City's Facilities Benefit Assessment (FBA) fund, with a small portion being funded by Capital Outlay.